-The active offshore fleet comprises around 30 fishing vessels (17-42 m), while the coastal fishery consists of several hundred small vessels of < 12 m.
-The pelagic fleet consists of stern trawlers mainly targeting herring and sprat in subdivisions 28.1, 28.2, 29, and 32.
-Trawlers also catch cod in subdivisions 25 and 26.
-About 25-30% of the herring catch is taken in coastal fisheries, mainly in the Gulf of Riga (Subdivision 28.1) and the Gulf of Finland (Subdivision 32) using trapnets and poundnets.
+The active offshore fleet comprises around 25-30 fishing vessels of 18-42 m, while the coastal fishery consists of several hundred small boats of < 12 m.
+The pelagic fleet consists mostly of stern trawlers, targeting herring and sprat in subdivisions 28.1, 28.2, 29, and 32.
+Trawlers also occasionally catch cod in subdivisions 25 and 26.
+About 25-30% of the herring catch is taken by coastal fisheries.
+Main areas of coastal herring fishery are the Gulf of Riga (Subdivision 28.1) and the Gulf of Finland (Subdivision 32), where trapnets and poundnets are used.
 Flounder is also taken (using Danish seines and gillnets) in the coastal fisheries in the Gulf of Riga and subdivisions 29 and 32.
 Recreational fisheries primarily target perch, pikeperch, flounder, and whitefish, mainly in the Gulf of Riga.